 top of page

 Chronic pain is a pain that has persisted beyond the normal anticipated duration of recovery.
-For example, a broken bone or back strain is expected to recover within 6-8 weeks, but if you are still hurting and are unable to function “normally” 6 months later, it has become chronic pain.
+For example, a broken bone or muscle strain is expected to recover within 6-8 weeks, but if you are still hurting and are unable to return to full normal function more than 3 months after the injury, it has become chronic pain.

 But “delayed recovery” is not the only definition of chronic pain.